-Girls encountered greater difficulties in continuing in school beyond the elementary level.
-Sexual harassment by school staff and early pregnancy also caused the departure of girls from school.
-Many parents opted to keep their middle- and high-school-aged daughters home to work or to marry rather than sending them to school, where predatory teachers could ruin their reputations and future marriage prospects.
-In recent years, however, there has been significant progress in reducing gender disparity at the middle- and high-school level.
+Many parents opted to keep their middle- and high-school-aged daughters home to work or to marry rather than sending them to school.
+In recent years, however, gender disparity at the middle- and high-school level has significantly lessened.

-Child Abuse: Child abuse remained common, particularly among talibes, students who were sent by their parents to study in Quranic schools, or daaras.
+Child Abuse: Child abuse remained common, particularly of boys sent to Dakar and other cities to beg under threat of punishment.
+Many of these boys were sent by their parents to study in Quranic schools or daaras.
 At some daaras Quranic instructors exploited, physically abused, and forced children to beg on the street.
-A 2014 daara-mapping study found an estimated 54,800 talibes in the Dakar region alone.
-Of this number an estimated 30,000 were forced to beg up to five hours per day.
-A similar mapping during the year in Saint Louis found 14,000 talibes, with more than 9,000 forced to beg, according to Human Rights Watch.
-Most talibes appeared to be ages five to 10; some reportedly were as young as two.
+Approximately 70 percent of trafficked child beggars on the streets of Dakar were forced to beg by a Quranic instructor or someone pretending to be one, while the rest begged of their own volition due to poverty.
+A 2018 daara-mapping study found an estimated 28,000 Quranic students in the Dakar region (15 percent of the total) were forced to beg up to five hours per day.
+Most children exploited in forced begging appeared to be ages five to 10; some reportedly were as young as two.